Completing a bid/tender for a ‘must win’ tender may prove to be more difficult than you anticipated.

-- Focus Time and Effort per Weightings: Although obvious, we’ve seen continuously on responses both in our time as public sector buyers and consultants at Value Match where with a little more focus and structure on the areas which hold a greater weight score, the submission could have been a lot stronger.
+- Focus Time and Effort per Weightings: Although obvious, we’ve regularly seen responses both in our time as public sector buyers and consultants at Value Match where, with a little more focus and structure on the areas which hold a greater weight score, the submission could have been a lot stronger.
 The Buyer makes it clear what the weightings are i.e. 70% technical and 30% price and each questions covered in the technical response will be broken down into weightings further.

 Why is an Independent Tender Review So Important?

 Even if you’re confident that you have carefully reviewed all the above, there are a few areas many often overlook prior to a submission.
 With an independent review, the entire submission will be analysed to identify and rectify the following to help maximise your chances of success:

 - Areas where a response may be non-compliant